Keep Your Deliveries Moving – Protect Your Van with the Right Insurance

 - Comprehensive

 Comprehensive coverage is the highest level of protection available for courier van insurance.
 It covers damages to your vehicle, as well as damages to third-party vehicles or property.
 This type of coverage also includes protection against theft, fire, and vandalism.
-Comprehensive coverage is usually the most expensive option, but it provides the most extensive protection for your business. - Third Party, Fire and Theft (TPFT)
+Comprehensive coverage is usually the most expensive option, but it provides the most extensive protection for your business.

 TPFT coverage is a mid-level option that provides protection against damages to third-party vehicles or property, as well as coverage for fire and theft.
 This type of coverage does not include protection for damages to your own vehicle.
-TPFT coverage is a good option for businesses that want to balance cost and coverage. - Third Party Only (TPO)
+TPFT coverage is a good option for businesses that want to balance cost and coverage.

 TPO coverage is the most basic level of protection available for courier van drivers.
 It only covers damages to third-party vehicles or property and does not include protection for your own vehicle or against fire and theft.
 TPO coverage is usually the cheapest option, but it provides the least amount of protection for your business.